Siege of Kinsale: Aftermath

-O’Donnell went to Castlehaven and took a ship to Spain.
-He was well received there but died a few months later, said to be by poisoning by George Carew’s spy, Blake.
+O'Donnell went to Castlehaven and took a ship to Spain.
+He was well received there but died a few months later of illness, possibly a tapeworm infection.
+At the time George Carew credited his spy, James Blake, with poisoning O'Donnell.

-O’Neill returned to his native Ulster and continued to fight, but his aura of invincibility was broken.
+O'Neill returned to his native Ulster and continued to fight, but his aura of invincibility was broken.
 He submitted to the crown at Mellifont on 30 March 1603, where he received generous terms.
 Four years later he decided to go to Spain.
 O'Neill was accompanied by many supporters and other chieftains in what is known as the "Flight of the Earls".
 Their intention was always to raise an army and oust English authority in their home province, but the territories they had left behind were soon divided up in the Plantation of Ulster, and they were never able to return.

 The English administration saw the ideal opportunity to seize most of the land of Ulster, and to bring in Presbyterian Lowland Scots and northern English settlers to farm it.
 The English had achieved their objectives of destroying the old Gaelic order, ridding themselves of the clan system and the more troublesome chieftains.

 The result of the battle of Kinsale was devastating to the existing Irish culture and way of life, as the old Gaelic system was finally broken.
 As the Gaelic aristocracy fled to continental Europe, they left behind a power vacuum that the authority of the English filled.

+Later defences

+Defences were afterwards strengthened by the English - James's Fort was later built on the site of 'Castle Ny-Parke' which had been seized by the Spanish early in the siege.
+The fort was named after James I of England and VI of Scotland, and was built to designs by Paul Ive.

+On the other side of James' fort Charles Fort was built in the 1670s on the site of Ringcurran Castle.